-The latest modification to DA305-7-2003 (Mod 16), approved by the Independent Planning Commission of NSW on 29 August 2019, requires development at Wambo Coal Mine to be undertaken in the following stages:
+Modification 16 (MOD 16) to DA305-7-2003 was approved by the Independent Planning Commission of NSW on 29 August 2019.
+MOD 16 requires development at Wambo Coal Mine to be undertaken in the following stages:

 - Phase 1 open cut mining operations at Wambo open cut mine, underground mining operations at Wambo underground mine and the operation of Wambo mine infrastructure (including minor upgrades to this infrastructure); - Phase 2 underground mining operations at Wambo underground mine, the operation of Wambo mine infrastructure and associated surface development; and - Phase 3 following the cessation of underground mining operations that includes mine closure.